Rosalina121/ShairportGUI/readme.md

 -   [Dens49's port](https://github.com/Dens49/blurhash-js) of [blurhash](https://blurha.sh/) to ES6
 -   the mighty power of `F L E X B O X`

 This project is inspired by [Shairport Sync Metadata Display](https://github.com/AlainGourves/shairport-metadata-display) and works similarly, but without any fancy transitions.
-And has less features ofc.
+And has less features ofc (though one might argue if fancy looks are better than music controls).

 ## Prerequisites